May 01, 2016

 In many cases, volunteering as a group is recognized as the most meaningful team-building activity staff experience throughout the year.
 Some groups even put in hours beyond the 8 to give back to their community.

-In 2016 alone, Eide Bailly employees contributed a total of 1,894 individual volunteer hours.
+In 2016 alone, Eide Bailly employees contributed a total of 1,894 volunteer hours.
 Group volunteer time as an office or department added up to 4,162 hours.
 Those numbers—along with professional and nonprofit board involvement—combined for grand total of 19,814 hours company wide.
-That’s approximately 825 days or 2.25 years of combined, donated time across the company… in one year.
+That’s approximately 825 days or 2.25 years of donated time combined across the company… in one year.

 Building a Better Community… Together